aiven/devportal/docs/products/clickhouse/concepts/clickhouse-tiered-storage.rst

 The tiered storage in Aiven for ClickHouse consists of the following two layers:

-* SSD - so called *hot storage*, the higher tier for fresh, frequently-accessed and valuable data, a fast but costly storage device
+SSD - the first tier
+  For fresh, frequently-accessed and valuable data, a fast but costly storage device

-* Object storage - so called *cold storage*, Amazon S3, the lower tier for older, less valuable or rarely-accessed data, a slower but more affordable storage device
+Object storage - the second tier
+  For older, less valuable or rarely-accessed data, a slower but more affordable storage device

 Why use it
 ----------